 3. Play along with Peter Pan

 Take yourself off to the home of Peter Pan.
 Visit the Georgian house where JM Barrie was inspired to write his famous character.
 But Moat Brae is not just for children.
 There’s plenty to enchant adults here too.
 Take a seat in a wingback chair with speakers telling tales of Peter Pan.
-Gaze out on to the Neverland Discovery garden on the River Nith, a delightful spot where you can release your inner child and there’s a café for when you need a restorative cuppa.
+Gaze out on to the Neverland Discovery garden on the River Nith, a delightful spot where you can release your inner child.

 4. Afternoon tea at Brodies

 One of the best things to do on a rainy day is reward yourself with a treat that you can take your time over – such as afternoon tea.
 And where better to take tea than Brodies in Moffat.
 Sink into a comfy armchair in the welcoming lounge and contemplate – and then devour! – a cake stand laden with a dainty collection of cakes and sandwiches, plus scones and cream accompanied by the exquisite blend of Jenier tea.
 Irresistible.

 5. A wee dram at the Annandale Distillery

 Even non-whisky lovers will get into the, ahem, spirit of things here.
 Book a tour of this beautifully designed distillery on its historic site and discover how single malt scotch whisky is made.
 There’s a wee dram to taste of course (and one for the driver to take home).
 The grounds are full of quirky artwork and the Maltings Coffee Shop provides splendid refreshment.
 And if you are a fan of whisky, make a date to visit Moffat’s Dark Sky Distillery which is set to open next year.